 The DILF Party was created in October 2014 in San Diego, CA for a local bar that wanted something new for the community and that would help connect older and younger men.

 The party began as just a social event and did not include a DJ or music.
 The event now has grown to a full blown dance party with DJ's and themes featured monthly.
 In March 2016, Joe Whitaker and the Man Upp team began taking the event on the road and it has now been in 17 US cities and 3 Canadian cities.

-The event is held monthly in San Diego, Los Angeles, Atlanta, Dallas and New York.
-In other cities like Palm Springs and Fort Lauderdale the event is held quarterly.
+The event is held monthly in San Diego, Los Angeles, Atlanta, Chicago and New York.
+In other cities like Denver, Dallas, Tampa, Palm Springs and Fort Lauderdale the event is held quarterly.